zhuxiao/asvbm/test_data/README.md

 ## experiment description

-In this experiment, we conducted an individualized evaluation of the identification results for chromosome 1 (chr1) from the HG002 CCS (Consensus Circular Sequence) data by using seven structural variant (SV) detection methods: cuteSV(v2.0.3), pbsv (v2.9.0), Sniffles2(v2.0.2), asvclr(v1.4.0), SVDSS(v1.0.5), DeBreak(v1.0.2), SVIM(v2.0.0).
-Here we will only focus on the evaluation results of insertion and deletion variants.
-Subsequently, the identification results obtained from these seven different detection methods were comprehensively evaluated against their benchmark sets through a multi-sample evaluation approach.
+In this experiment, we conducted an individualized benchmarking of the identification results for chromosome 1 (chr1) from the HG002 CCS (Consensus Circular Sequence) data by using seven structural variants (SV) detection methods: cuteSV(v2.0.3), pbsv (v2.9.0), Sniffles2(v2.0.2), asvclr(v1.4.0), SVDSS(v1.0.5), DeBreak(v1.0.2), SVIM(v2.0.0).
+Here we will only focus on the benchmarking results of insertion and deletion variants.
+Subsequently, the identification results obtained from these seven different detection methods were comprehensively benchmarked against their benchmark sets through a multi-sample benchmarking approach.

 ## data description and preparation

-In this experiment evaluation, we used the chr1 of hg37 as reference, and human reference genome hs37d5 was downloaded as follows:
+In this experiment benchmarking, we used the chr1 of hg37 as reference, and human reference genome hs37d5 was downloaded as follows:
 ```
 $ ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz.
 ```
-We also used the chr1 of the benchmark set of HG002, and the deteiled information of the benchmark set (HG002_SVs_Tier1_v0.6.vcf) was downloaded as follows:
+We also used the chr1 of the benchmark set of HG002 and the detailed information of the benchmark set (HG002_SVs_Tier1_v0.6.vcf) was downloaded as follows:
 ```
 $ ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis/NIST_SVs_Integration_v0.6
 ```